RoySRose/Roy/pages/effective_java_3rd/ef3_chapter5.md

 ***
 ## Item28 : Prefer lists to arrays

-Arrays are covariant, which means, if A is sub of B then A[] is subtype of B[].
+Arrays are covariant, which means, if A is subtype of B then A[] is subtype of B[].
 Generics, by contrast, are invariant.

 ```java